Canada's Alberta confirms first death linked to AstraZeneca vaccine | Health

 Canada's Alberta confirms first death linked to AstraZeneca vaccine

-The Canadian province of Alberta reported its first death of a patient from a rare blood clot condition after receiving the AstraZeneca COVID-19 vaccine, its chief medical officer confirmed late Tuesday.
+The Canadian province of Alberta reported its first death of a patient from a rare blood clot condition after receiving the AstraZeneca COVID-19 vaccine, its chief medical officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)